 - Add geoprocessing services to your portal to be used as web tools.

 Creating, populating, and maintaining enterprise geodatabases

-The creation and maintenance of enterprise geodatabases are typically done outside ArcGIS Server.
+The creation and maintenance of enterprise geodatabases are done outside ArcGIS Server.
 The following sections describe how each person in an organization interacts with enterprise geodatabases depending on his or her role.

 Since enterprise geodatabases are stored in databases, you need a database administrator to configure and maintain the database.
-Most tasks performed by a database administrator are done outside of ArcGIS with the following exceptions, which the database administrator can do using ArcPy functions or geoprocessing tools in ArcGIS Pro or ArcMap and its related apps:
+Most tasks performed by a database administrator are done outside of ArcGIS with the following exceptions, which the database administrator can do using ArcPy functions or geoprocessing tools in ArcGIS Pro and its related apps:

 Geodatabase administrators create and own all the database objects (such as system tables, views, functions, and stored procedures) that compose an enterprise geodatabase.
 They also perform a small number of geodatabase-specific maintenance tasks, such as rebuilding indexes on system tables, compressing the geodatabase if traditional versioning is used, and upgrading the geodatabase.

 Geodatabase administrators do not require as many privileges in the database management system as database administrators.
 There is one geodatabase administrator per enterprise geodatabase.

 The privileges and duties of geodatabase administrators vary by database management system.
 See the following database-specific sections in the ArcGIS Pro help for information on geodatabase administrators and the tasks they perform: